-John Hancock was a early pioneer into the Long Term Care Industry and sold their first policy in 1987.
-However, in November of 2016 they announced they were not longer going to be selling a traditional Long Term Care plans and move towards a John Hancock Hybrid Long Term Care Insurance plan which combined universal life insurance and long term care insurance.
+John Hancock was an early pioneer into the Long Term Care Industry and sold their first policy in 1987.
+However, in November of 2016 they announced they were

 The product that replaced their stand along LTCI product is John Hancock hybrid long term care insurance built on a universal life backbone where the client can add a rich long term care rider that will give them the ability to use their death benefit as long term care benefits.
 Like their long term care product of old, the John Hancock Hybrid Long Term Care Insurance plan covers the same type of care at home or in a facility.